Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-alpha-3/protocol/06-trees.md

 # Trees

-Each attester has an updated version of each tree for each epoch.
+Each attester has a separate version of each tree for each epoch.

 ## **State tree**